 secure and how we use it.

-On 25 May 2018, the General Data Protection Regulation (GDPR), a new EU regulation which
+On 25 May 2018, the General Data Protection Regulation (GDPR), a new EU regulation that

 relates to the processing of personal data, came into effect.
 This new regulation is aimed at

 protecting people’s personal data and electronic privacy.
-Camp Ally Pally has an updated our Data
+Camp Ally Pally has updated our Data

 Protection Notice in line with the new General Data Protection Regulation (GDPR).

 We collected information when you interacted with us including when you visited our websites,

 signed up for our emails (whether online, in person or over the phone).